Update: December 5th, 2022 | The Piano.

 Anyways, when we met online, it was clear to me that she was kind of special.
 I talked to her for the first time in many, many years and I could clearly see how she grew up.
 Now she had huge, blue, piercing eyes, and her voice turned very low and deep, almost hypnotic in itself.
-Frankly, her bare accompany was intimidating.
+Frankly, her bare accompaniment was intimidating.

-Frankly, I was initially skeptical about the whole idea of hypnosis.
+Frankly, I was initially sceptical about the whole idea of hypnosis.
 I doubted its existence, despite I grew up watching Derren Brown’s shows.
 Plus, for a person with trust problems, hypnosis in itself is like a facepalm!
 It is like putting your body under external, remote control.
 Scary as hell! … But, somehow, she convinced me to try.

-According to Nicole, with a proper preparation, even a single session could answer many of my questions and solve many of my problems.
+According to Nicole, with proper preparation, even a single session could answer many of my questions and solve many of my problems.
 I myself can solve many problems for my clients during a single career coaching sessional so I had no choice but to trust her words.
 And so I did.

 Interestingly, her hypnotherapy sessions happen fully online.
-I couldn’t believe at first that one can effectively hypnotize someone via Internet.
+I couldn’t believe at first that one can effectively hypnotize someone via the Internet.
 But apparently, it was possible.

 While waiting for the session, I got some dim thoughts.
-What if internet goes off during the session?
+What if the internet goes off during the session?
 Will I stay hypnotized for good?
 What will happen to my assets?